 To improve your networking skills, you must try to build genuine relationships.
 You likely have a business goal in mind, but approach people with the objective of a human connection, just like making new friends.
 If you meet someone who could benefit another person in your network, connect them.
 Not only will you help someone, but they will probably remember you and want to return the favor.

 Entrepreneurs believe they can achieve their goals.
-They may have doubt, but they persevere through it.
-They are ready to invest the necessary work because they are confident they can create something better than what already exists.
+They may have doubts, but they persevere through them.
+They are ready to invest in the necessary work because they are confident they can create something better than what already exists.

 Self-confidence is essential because it allows you to feel better and makes it easier to overcome challenges, take risks and be persistent.
 Therefore, it contributes to your success overall.